Raxabi/dotfiles/qtile/readme.md

 ## Based on https://github.com/antoniosarosi/dotfiles/tree/master/.config/qtile by Antonio Sarosi

-> But my config is very much simple xd

 **Warning**: The config may be affected by the screen resolution

-## If u want to modify, just fork it
+## If u want to use this condfiguration, just clone this repo and try in your PC!